FranckyU/fleet_router/README.md

 - The database survives `docker compose down` and `docker compose up`.
 - The database is **deleted** by `docker compose down -v` (the `-v` removes volumes).
-- The local `./data/` folder is intentionally git-ignored.
+- The local `./data/db.sqlite3` file is intentionally git-ignored.

 ---